KerryM001/yoga-with-kerry/README.md

 ![hero-image](../yoga-with-kerry/assets/css/docs/yoga-hero.jpg)

-* Navigation Bar: I used this type of menu, as I think it creates a better user experience.
+* Navigation Bar: I used this type of menu, as I think it creates a better user experience, when seen on smaller screens.

 ![navigation-bar-1](../yoga-with-kerry/assets/css/docs/navigation-bar-1.png)